Malcolm S. Carpenter

 Carpenter then returned to his previous job as NASA's Executive Assistant to the Director of the Manned Spaceflight Center.
 He continued to aid in the design of the Apollo Lunar Landing Module and helped with underwater extravehicular activity (EVA) crew training.
 In 1967, he joined the Navy's Deep Submergence Systems Project (DSSP) as Director of Aquanaut Operations during the SEALAB III experiment.
 The DSSP office was responsible for directing the Navy's Saturation Diving Program, which included development of deep-ocean search, rescue, salvage, ocean engineering, and Man-in-the-Sea capabilities.

 Upon retirement from the Navy in 1969, Commander Carpenter founded and was chief executive officer of Sear Sciences, Inc. a venture capital corporation active in developing programs aimed at enhanced utilization of ocean resources and improved health of the planet.
 In pursuit of these and other objectives, he worked closely with the French oceanographer Jacques Cousteau and members of his Calypso team.
-Carpenter has worked underwater in most of the world's seas, including under the icecap of the Arctic Ocean.
+Carpenter worked underwater in most of the world's seas, including under the icecap of the Arctic Ocean.

-As a consultant to sport and professional diving equipment manufacturers, he has also contributed to design improvements in diving instruments, underwater breathing equipment, swimmer propulsion units, small submersibles, and other underwater devices.
+As a consultant to sport and professional diving equipment manufacturers, he also contributed to design improvements in diving instruments, underwater breathing equipment, swimmer propulsion units, small submersibles, and other underwater devices.
 Additional projects brought to fruition by his innovative guidance have involved biological pest control and the production of energy from agricultural and industrial waste.
-Commander Carpenter has also been instrumental in the design and improvement of several types of waste handling and waste-transfer equipment.
+Commander Carpenter also was instrumental in the design and improvement of several types of waste handling and waste-transfer equipment.

-In addition to the Navy's Legion of Merit, Scott Carpenter has also been awarded the Distinguished Flying Cross, the NASA Distinguished Service Medal, U.S. Navy Astronaut Wings, the University of Colorado Recognition Medal, the Collier Trophy, the New York City Gold Medal of Honor, the Elisha Kent Kane Medal, the Ustica Gold Trident, and the Boy Scouts of America Silver Buffalo, as well as seven honorary degrees.
+In addition to the Navy's Legion of Merit, Scott Carpenter was also awarded the Distinguished Flying Cross, the NASA Distinguished Service Medal, U.S. Navy Astronaut Wings, the University of Colorado Recognition Medal, the Collier Trophy, the New York City Gold Medal of Honor, the Elisha Kent Kane Medal, the Ustica Gold Trident, and the Boy Scouts of America Silver Buffalo, as well as seven honorary degrees.

 Scott Carpenter quote: